Promotional Video Guide

-The information and resources on this page are provided by the Marketing Committee in order to aid project planners and content producers in understanding the requirements and recommendations of the Policy for Official Video and the SUNY Cortland Brand Identity Guide.
+The information and resources on this page are provided by the Marketing Committee to aid project planners and content producers in understanding the requirements and recommendations of the Policy for Official Video and the SUNY Cortland Brand Identity Guide.

 Accessibility considerations should be included in the planning and production stages of promotional video content.
+The resources below provide an overview of accessibility concepts, legal considerations and best practices for producing video content.

 Captions should be available for all video content that includes synchronized audio.
 In addition to describing speech, captions should be used to indicate when music is playing and when sound effects provide meaningful information.